-- Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - (2) Connect the red battery cable to the POSITIVE (+) terminal first.
-Then connect the black battery cable to the NEGATIVE (-) terminal.
+- Make sure the main switch (on applicable models) is turned to the "OFF" (off) position before working on the battery. - (2) Connect the positive battery cable (red) to the positive (+) terminal first.
+Then, connect the negative battery cable (black) to the negative (-) terminal.